tl4bssw/tl4bssw.github.io/teamresources.md

 <p style="font-size: 16px;">In this section, guidance and recommendations are offered to support team learning in service of improving team performance and software outcomes. <i>Checklists for sections are currently in development.</i></p>

 <details>
-<summary>Team Learning Across Stages of Collaboration</summary>
+<summary>Team learning across stages of collaboration</summary>
 <br>
 <i>Team learning during team formation</i>

 <p style="font-size: 16px;">Drawing from conceptualizations of team development, we suggest that a subset of team learning processes and behaviors are of particular importance in the team formation stage.
 During the team formation, group members build interpersonal knowledge and develop a team orientation.
-This includes establishing "rudimentary" knowledge structures (i.e., shared mental models and transactive memory systems; Kozlowski et al., 1999; Fiore & Georganta, 2017).
+This includes establishing "rudimentary" knowledge structures (i.e., shared mental models and transactive memory systems; <a href = "https://eric.ed.gov/?id=ED440304">Kozlowski et al., 1999</a>; <a href = "https://doi.org/10.1108/S1534-085620160000018008">Fiore & Georganta, 2017</a>).
 In this phase, team learning processes for <i>exploration</i>, <i>information sharing</i>, and <i>information management</i> are identified as a critical foundation for collaboration effectiveness and software quality.</p>

 <ul style="font-size: 16px;"> <li>Exploration processes include, for example, the identification of all relevant shareholders, not just those represented in the team at the time of its formation (e.g., domain scientists, computer scientists, middleware engineers, impacted communities). </li>
 <li>Information sharing processes include, for example, the delivery of, exposure and access to fundamental information about the problem domain in addition to the desired outcomes and goals for each shareholder group. </li>